Ryan Richards: Europe and Asia (2011–present)

 On 9 September 2011, Richards signed with Swiss club Lugano Tigers.
 He left the team in February 2012.
-Two months later, he signed with BC Sukhumi of the Georgian Superleague.
+Two months later, he signed with BC Sokhumi of the Georgian Superleague.

 In July 2012, Richards joined the San Antonio Spurs for the 2012 NBA Summer League.
 On 6 November 2012, he signed with Polish club Asseco Prokom Gdynia.
 On 29 January 2013, he parted ways with Gdynia.
 Two weeks later, he signed with BC Zepter Vienna for the rest of the season.
 With Zepter Vienna, he won an Austrian League championship.

 In July 2013, Richards re-joined the San Antonio Spurs for the 2013 NBA Summer League.
 He started the 2013–14 season with Dubai-based club Al Nasr, but returned to Europe in December 2013 and joined Greek club Ikaros Chalkidas for the rest of the season.

 On 19 July 2014, Richards signed with Zepter Vienna, returning to the club for a second stint.
 His second stint lasted just five games, as he parted ways with the club on 21 October 2014.
 Three days later, he signed with Hungarian club BC Körmend for the rest of the season.

 In April 2015, Richards moved to Iran where he joined Azad University Tehran.
-In June 2015, he signed with Chinese NBL side Guangxi Rhino.
+In June 2015, he signed with Chinese NBL side Guangxi Rhinos.

 For the 2015–16 season, Richards returned to Iran to play for Shahrdari Gorgan.
 Following the Iranian season, he joined Lebanese club Sagesse.
 He then had a short stint with Al-Ahli in May 2016.